summa-dev/summa-aggregation/README.md

       dz2z2v7o06h6gazmjlspyr5c8     worker_2   Ready     Active                          20.10.12
       ````

-      You are ready to scaling!
+      You are ready to spawn more workers!

-### Scaling Worker
+### Spawning More Workers

-To scale the service, follow these steps:
+In Docker Swarm mode, containers are managed as services rather than by individual names.
+To spawn more workers, follow these steps:

 1. Deploy the Stack: